 It is important for smokers to learn about safer, satisfying, spitless smokeless products, but FDA regulations severely restrict what manufacturers can tell smokers about these innovative new products.
 Clearway Minnesota and KMSP have contributed to public health with this informative new feature.

-I am a Professor of Medicine at the University of Louisville, I hold an endowed chair in tobacco harm reduction research, and I am a member of the James Graham Brown Cancer Center at U of L.
+I am a Professor Emeritus at the University of Louisville.
+I held an endowed chair in tobacco harm reduction research there from 2005 to 2025.

-For the past 27 years I have been involved in research and policy development regarding tobacco harm reduction (THR).
+For 32 years I was involved in research and policy development regarding tobacco harm reduction (THR).
 THR advocates acknowledge that there are millions of smokers who are unable or unwilling to quit with conventional cessation methods involving tobacco and nicotine abstinence, and we encourage them to use cigarette substitutes that are far safer.

 No comments: